OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

 * Using float and width properties to correctly display the button
 * A ::after pseudo class can replace any 'clearfix' element (which shouldn't exist in our code)

-See the UI-Styleguide for examples of how specific elements, such as forms, lists, or tables, should be constructed and used.
+See the UI-Styleguide for examples of how specific elements and components should should be constructed and used.

 ## SASS & CSS Formatting Guidelines
+The CSS styles should reflect the SMACSS CSS methodology,

 ## Javascript Formatting Guidelines